Participants Judicial Perspectives - 16Nov2024

 Antonio Herman Benjamin, National High Court of Brazil and President of GJIE

-Chief Justice Antonio Herman Benjamin, National High Court, Brazil and President, GJIE, noted the importance of this side event, as it gathered judges and legal experts to discuss evolving trends in climate change, namely the growing relevance of climate change issues for the judiciary and the need for peer-to-peer exchanges among judges on this matter.
+Chief Justice Antonio Herman Benjamin, National High Court, Brazil, and President, GJIE, noted the importance of this side event, as it gathered judges and legal experts to discuss evolving trends in climate change.
+He mentioned, for example, the growing relevance of climate change issues for the judiciary and the need for peer-to-peer exchanges among judges on this matter.

 Luís Roberto Barroso, Supreme Federal Court of Brazil, and President of the National Council of Justice